leggedrobotics/legged_gym/README.md

 ### Troubleshooting ###
-1. If you get the following error: `ImportError: libpython3.8m.so.1.0: cannot open shared object file: No such file or directory`, do: `sudo apt install libpython3.8`
+1. If you get the following error: `ImportError: libpython3.8m.so.1.0: cannot open shared object file: No such file or directory`, do: `sudo apt install libpython3.8`.
+It is also possible that you need to do `export LD_LIBRARY_PATH=/path/to/libpython/directory` / `export LD_LIBRARY_PATH=/path/to/conda/envs/your_env/lib`(for conda user.
+Replace /path/to/ to the corresponding path.).

 ### Known Issues ###
 1. The contact forces reported by `net_contact_force_tensor` are unreliable when simulating on GPU with a triangle mesh terrain.
 A workaround is to use force sensors, but the force are propagated through the sensors of consecutive bodies resulting in an undesirable behaviour.
 However, for a legged robot it is possible to add sensors to the feet/end effector only and get the expected results.
 When using the force sensors make sure to exclude gravity from the reported forces with `sensor_options.enable_forward_dynamics_forces`.
 Example: